fnoyanisi/Compilers101/README.md

 &ensp;&ensp;&ensp;&ensp; - a railroad or syntax diagram for the grammar used to implement the interpreter

-&ensp;&ensp;&ensp;&ensp; - a simple recursice descent parser that follows the rules in the railroad diagram
+&ensp;&ensp;&ensp;&ensp; - a simple recursive descent parser that follows the rules in the railroad diagram

 * ### kestrelc
+* (no longer being worked on)
 Compiler for the Kestrel programming language.
 This project closely follows [Douglas W. Jones' lecture notes on Compiler Construction](http://homepage.divms.uiowa.edu/~jones/compiler/) and the compiler is written in C.

 This is a full compiler with a front-end and a beck-end generating code for ARM processors.